nevsky-dev/nevsky-dev/README.md

 ## 📂 Featured Projects

-- **Pathyxis** (upcoming) – A web-based open source malware scanner leveraging the VirusTotal API to help keep your systems safe.
+- **Pathyxis** – A web-based open source malware scanner leveraging the VirusTotal API to help keep your systems safe.
   Currently in private development, launching soon!

 ---